 In September 2018, the Company obtained leases for proposed cannabis retail stores in Ontario in anticipation of the province initiating its retail store licence application process.
 On September 27, 2018, the Ontario government released the Cannabis Licence Act, 2018, which limited licensed cannabis producers and their affiliates (as defined in the provincial legislation) under the Cannabis Act to operating one retail store located on or within the properties listed on their respective licences.
 On November 5, 2018, the Company announced its plans to open a retail store at the Indiva Facility.
 The Company also announced that it would revise its interests in the currently-leased proposed retail stores in order to comply with all applicable law while maintaining its retail strategy progress.
 The Government of Ontario subsequently announced a lottery system for issuing retail licenses and limited Licensed Producers to holding a 9.9% interest in any Ontario retail store.
 As a result, Indiva terminated its retail lease agreements in January 2019.
-The Company intends to apply for a license to open a farmgate store at the Indiva Facility when regulations allow.
+Although the Company still intends to apply for a license to open a farmgate store at the Indiva Facility in the future, it does not anticipate allocating any capital towards farmgate retail in 2021.